crossplane/crossplane/design/design-doc-composition-functions-extra-resources.md

 	// Other fields omitted for brevity ...

 	// MaxIterations is the maximum number of iterations this step should
 	// execute.
 Set it to -1 to execute it indefinitely.
 	// +kubebuilder:default=1
 	// +optional
 	MaxIterations *int64 `json:"maxIterations,omitempty"`
 }
 ```

+> [!NOTE]
+> ** WE DECIDED NOT TO EXPOSE THIS FIELD FOR NOW ** and only set a hardcoded
+> maximum number of iterations just for safety, e.g. `10`.
+We can always revisit
+> this decision at a later stage if needed.

 We can now go back to **Q2** and evaluate the options we left open, in
 conjunction with the decision we've now taken.